sy1vi3/lrs-frontend/README.md

 **Event Console frontend:** https://gitlab.com/18x18az/event-console/-/tree/frontend
 - Can be deployed as a static site (e.g. with GitLab Pages)
-- `stream` folder does not need to be deployed to the internet
+- `stream` folder does not need to be widely deployed
+- Yes, it is pretty messy
+- Yes, it should be using React

 <br>